jmeydam/queues/README.md

 * Implementation of special cases:
   * Initial state: queue empty, tail points to slot 0.

-In this example, the array size is 64, and the elements in the queue are strings of size 2 (3 bytes including \0).
+In Arduino version, the array size is 64, and the elements in the queue are strings of size 2 (3 bytes including \0).